-The following table sets forth amounts of compensation due each named executive officer in accordance with their respective employment agreement (in the case of Mr. Colo), award agreements and under the Executive Severance Plan in the event the named
+The following table sets forth amounts of compensation to be paid to each named executive officer in accordance with their respective employment agreement (in the case of Mr. Colo), RSU award agreements, the STI Plan and under the Executive Severance Plan in the event of a change of control or the named executive officer's employment with the Company terminates as of December 31, 2021.
+Amounts shown are based on a price of \$84.99 per share, the closing market price on December 31, 2021.